cebe/yii2-openapi/README.md

 ### `x-pk`

-Explicitly specify primary key name for table, if it different from "id"
+Explicitly specify primary key name for table, if it is different from "id"

 ```yaml
     Post: